Grammy-winning producer Henry Walter aka Cirkut has appointed Luke Mitzman of 100 MGMT and APG’s Mike Caren as his new co-managers.

 This has led to a run of global success, with smash hits include Katy Perry’s Dark Horse and Roar, Miley Cyrus’ Wrecking Ball, Flo Rida’s Good Feeling, Maroon 5 & Cardi B’s US No.1 Girls Like You, as well as nine songs on The Weeknd’s Grammy winning Starboy album, including the No.1 worldwide hit Starboy.

-Recently Cirkut has turned his attention to APG-signed Ava Max (now at nearly 2bn streams globally) producing and executive producing her entire debt project including the breakout hit singles Sweet But Psycho, which went to No.1 in 22 countries including Germany and the UK.
+Recently Cirkut has turned his attention to APG-signed Ava Max (now at nearly 2bn streams globally) producing and executive producing her entire debt project including the breakout hit singles Sweet But Psycho, which went to No.1 in 22 countries including Germany, Sweden and the UK.

 Sweet But Psycho stayed in the top spot for four consecutive weeks in the UK and has shifted over 7 million sales worldwide.